Spiderwebs (song): Chart performance

-"Spiderwebs" marked No Doubt's first charting entry on Canada's RPM singles chart.
+"Spiderwebs" marked No Doubt's first charting entry on Canada's RPM 100 Hit Tracks chart.
 During the week ending September 16, 1996, the song debuted at number 76, becoming the week's highest new entry.
 On the issue dated November 25, 1996, the song reached a peak of number 11 on the Top Singles Chart, during its eleventh consecutive week on the chart.
 In total, "Spiderwebs" spent 18 consecutive weeks on Canada's RPM chart.
 "Spiderwebs" also entered the Top Rock/Alternative Tracks chart, peaking at number eight, improving on the number 25 position that "Just a Girl" earned in May 1996.

 In the United Kingdom, "Spiderwebs" debuted at number 16 on the issue dated October 4, 1997.
-It dropped to number 33 the following week and departed two week laters.
+It dropped to number 33 the following week and departed two weeks later.
 "Spiderwebs" was the fourth consecutive top 40 entry from Tragic Kingdom to appear on the Official Singles Chart, succeeding "Don't Speak" and the original and reissued versions of "Just a Girl".
 According to the Official Charts Company, "Spiderwebs" is No Doubt's sixth-biggest song and Gwen Stefani's 14th-biggest selling combined.
 Elsewhere in Europe, "Spiderwebs" reached lower positions on record charts.
 Although it peaked within the top 40 of the charts in Scotland and Sweden, it only reached number 84 in the Netherlands on the Single Top 100 chart.